 Fayette County Man Pleads Guilty to Federal Drug Crime

-United States District Judge Joseph R. Goodwin presided over the hearing.
-Assistant United States Attorney Nick Miller is handling the prosecution.
+United States District Judge Frank W. Volk presided over the hearing.
+Assistant United States Attorney Alexander A. Redmon is prosecuting the case.

 A copy of this press release is located on the website of the U.S. Attorney’s Office for the Southern District of West Virginia.
 Related court documents and information can be found on PACER by searching for Case No. 5:23-cr-124.